cfengine/documentation/reference/promise-types/files.markdown

 ```

 **Notes**:
-A list of regular expressions.
-If the file is a symbolic link that
-points to files matched by one of these expressions, the file will be
-selected.
-Windows does not support symbolic links, so this attribute is
-not applicable on that platform.
+Windows does not support symbolic links, so this attribute is not applicable on that platform.

 #### file_result

+**Description**: Logical expression combining classes defined by file
+search criteria

+The syntax is the same as for a class expression, since the file selection
+is a classification of the file-search in the same way that system
+classes are a classification of the abstract host-search.
+That is, you
+may specify a boolean expression involving any of the file-matching
+components.

 **Type**: `string`

 **Allowed input range**:
 `[!*(leaf_name|path_name|file_types|mode|size|owner|group|atime|ctime|mtime|issymlinkto|exec_regex|exec_program|bsdflags)[|.]*]*`

-**Description**: Logical expression combining classes defined by file
-search criteria

 **Example**:

 ```cf3

      body file_select year_or_less
      {
      mtime       => irange(ago(1,0,0,0,0,0),now);
      file_result => "mtime";
      }

      body file_select my_pdf_files_morethan1dayold
      {
      mtime         => irange(ago(0,0,1,0,0,0),now);
      leaf_name     => { ".*\.pdf" , ".*\.fdf" };